dudududukim/dudududukim/README.md

 ## About Me

-Self-motivated ML engineer passionate about AI algorithms, software frameworks, and hardware systems.
-Experienced in deep learning and system optimization for advanced applications with expertise in computer vision, NLP, and hardware acceleration.
+Self-motivated ML-related engineer passionate about AI algorithms, software frameworks, and hardware systems.
+Experienced in deep learning(Python) and system optimization(C) for advanced applications with expertise in computer vision(torch), NLP(huggingface), and hardware design(verilog).

 ## 🧠 Skills